-This assignment will be closed on October 20, 2024 (23:59:59).
+This assignment has been closed on October 22, 2024.

 You must be authenticated to submit your files